SpamExperts/sekb/docs/4-Incoming_Fitering_Service/14-What-do-I-do-when-I-receive-Spam.rst

 **Analyze the spam email header**

 Email headers show detailed information about the origin of a message and the various systems it passed through.
-Simply `View email headers`_ in your email client, and look for the line starting with "X-Recommended-Action:", if it's present the message was processed by our filters.
+Simply :ref:`view email headers <4-View-email-headers>` in your email client, and look for the line starting with "X-Recommended-Action:", if it's present the message was processed by our filters.
 You'll also see a "X -SpamExperts-Evidence:" header